-The 1322 O Street housing project consists of 58 microunit apartments with 1,300 SF of ground floor community space.
+Sonrisa (1322 O Street) consists of 58 microunit apartments with 1,300 SF of ground floor community space.
 100% units will be affordable at low and very low income levels.

 The project is a centrally located one block south of the State Capitol on an underutilized infill site with exceptional public transit accessibility, walkability, and proximity to jobs and services.
-1322 O Street is one of the first projects under Executive Order (EO) N-06-19 for Affordable Housing Development, which prioritizes affordable housing development on excess State-owned property and pursuit of sustainable, innovative, and cost-effective construction methods.
-The Zero Net Energy (ZNE) building envelope will be constructed as a five-story Type-3B using cross-laminated timber for the horizontal components of the building.
+Sonrisa is the first project to break ground under Executive Order N-06-19 for Affordable Housing Development, which prioritizes affordable housing development on excess State-owned property and pursuit of sustainable, innovative, and cost-effective construction methods.
+The five-story building will be constructed as a Type-IIIB using cross-laminated timber for the horizontal components of the building.
 The project will be built on a concrete mat slab foundation.

 Unit Mix: